top of page

 The test requires 4 urine samples throughout one 24-hour period, beginning at 5pm of one day and continuing until 2-hours after waking of the next.
 Sample cards are provided, and each card should be fully dried over the next 24-hour period before sending them back to the lab.
 The sample cards are suitable for freezing if they cannot be returned immediately when dry.

-Prices start at £249
+Prices start at £264

 a payment plan spreading the cost over 3 months or 4 months is available at the time of booking

-DNA testing using LifeCodeGX genetic reports
+DNA Testing using LifeCodeGX Genetics Report

+Nutrigenomics (also known as nutritional genomics) is broadly defined as the relationship between nutrients, diet, and gene expression Lifecode Gx® are the leading experts in nutrigenomics testing and education, applying the latest genomics science to enable a preventative, proactive and personalised approach to health.
 Nutrigenomic testing enables us to look in detail at our DNA, so we can understand our unique personal health ‘blueprint’.
 Small but important differences in our genetic make-up (‘SNPs’) can have significant impacts on our life and health - from hormones to heart, metabolism to mental health, and much more.

 Your DNA will never change so these tests only need to be taken once.
 You then have the information for life.